AlexB67/TCalc/README.md

-GNOME TCalc - An astronomy tool for telescopes and eyepieces written in gtkmm.\
+GNOME TCalc - An astronomy tool for telescopes and eyepieces written in gtkmm for amateur astronomers.\
-help Documentation is still missing.
+Help Documentation is included how to use the application.

 Warning: very much work in progress, some things don't work fully as intended Clone the Tcalc repo, at the comand prompt -